-Investments in equity are initially recognised at fair value through profit or loss ('FVTPL'), changes are recognised in the profit or loss.
+Investments in equity are initially and subsequently measured at fair value through profit or loss ('FVTPL'), with changes recognised in the profit or loss.

 As disclosed in note 1.6: Classification of financial instruments issued by the Group.

 1.8 Derivative financial instruments and hedging